marcossantiago/kubernetes-workshop/03_productionize.md

 ### Quality of Service

-* In an overcommitted system, need to prioritise killing Containers.
+* In an over-committed system, need to prioritise killing Containers.
 * Mark containers as more/less important.
 * Kill off less important Containers first.

 ---

-### Quality of Service

-There are three tiers, in decreasing order of priority.
+There are three tiers of QoS, in decreasing order of priority:

 * Guaranteed
 * Burstable